 Any staff, faculty or researcher seeking an exception in order to host a visitor on campus must:

-- Obtain approval from their cognizant University Leadership Council (ULC) member
+- Obtain approval from their cognizant University Leadership Council (ULC) member.

-- Determine if the visitor’s travel to Pittsburgh (or other U.S.-based location) will be within 14 days of their intended date(s) on-site
+- Determine if the visitor has traveled within 14 days of their intended first date on-site.

 Other CMU locations within the U.S. should consult their local travel guidance.

 Processes and requirements for collaborating visitors continue to apply.
 See the collaborating visitor process website for additional details, including the definition of collaborating visitor.
 Note that collaborating visitors are not currently permitted on-site unless they are named on an approved return to on-site work plan.